Advanced Search

 Object | Accession Number: 2015.609.12

-Pastel anti-Nazi drawing by Harold Lehman depicting a man with an upturned head with a black band with a red swastika around his mouth.
+Pastel anti-Nazi sketch by Harold Lehman depicting a man with an upturned head with a black band with a red swastika around his mouth.
 The man is being silenced by the Nazis, showing how the authoritarian regime restricted free speech and other rights of its people.
+One of several sketches made to submit to the Treasury Department and Abbott Laboratories to create advertisements and posters to support the war effort.
 An award winning painter, muralist and sculptor, Harold Lehman was known for making political statements with his artwork.
-He was born and raised in New York City, but moved to Los Angeles as a teenager, attending the Otis Art Institute.
-While in L.A. he worked with Phil Guston, Jackson Pollock, D.A.
-Siqueiros, and Manuel Tolegain.
-In 1941, Harold moved back to New York and continued his career, working with the Public Works of Art Project (PWAP) and the Federal Art Project, both New Deal programs to employ artists.
-He also worked with the Treasury department and Abbott Laboratories to create War Bond advertisements, pro-American propaganda, and anti-fascist pieces.
+He was born and raised in New York City, but moved to Los Angeles as a teenager, attending the Manual Arts High School.
+While in L.A. he befriended and worked with Phil Guston, Jackson Pollock, Reuben Kadish, and Manuel Tolegian.
+While in Los Angeles, he worked with David Alfaro Siqueiros as a member of the Bloc of Painters, exhibited with Lorser Feitelson and his group of Post Surrealists, and got a commission from the Public Works of Art Project (PWAP), a New Deal Federal Art Project to put artists back to work.
+Returning to New York City in 1935, he helped to establish the Siqueiros Experimental Workshop, and continued working on murals for the Works Project Administration (WPA) and Section of Fine Arts, Federal Work Projects.
+In 1941 Lehman moved to Woodstock where he pursued his own practice, as well as worked with the Treasury Department and Abbott Laboratories to create War Bond advertisements, posters, and pro-American propaganda and anti-fascist pieces to support the war effort of the Allies in World War II.

 Date